-  As a result of the events starting in 1990, Lightfoot lawyers were recognized as lawyers who could morph and shape shift into the forces necessary to attack problems described by the common litigation phrase “bad cases, bad places.”
+As a result of the events starting in 1990, Lightfoot lawyers were recognized as lawyers who could morph and shape shift into the forces necessary to attack problems described by the common litigation phrase "bad cases, bad places."
 I’ve handled wrongful death cases of all types, class actions, commercial disputes, general products liability, consumer fraud cases, automotive litigation, professional negligence cases and just about everything in between.
-I have faced scores of juries in my 20s, 30s, 40s and 50s fighting for Lightfoot clients in the litigation arena.
+I have faced scores of juries across my 20s, 30s, 40s, and 50s, and now, as I begin my 60s, I continue to fight for Lightfoot clients in the litigation arena.
 I’ve had juries come back in minutes.
 I’ve had juries deadlocked for days.
 I’ve won cases and lost them (by the way, my jury win rate exceeds 90%).

 I and the other Lightfoot lawyers with whom I work have the battle scars that come from being a Lightfoot lawyer where we are ready for the litigation knowns, unknowns and the inevitable unknowables.
 This is what we call the Lightfoot DNA.

 Lightfoot handles cases all around the country.
 Most of my work is in the southern United States, what we call the “y’all” states.
 We handle bad cases in bad places.
 It’s in our DNA.
 It’s what we do.